Pioreactor/docs.pioreactor/developer-guide/07-Plugins/04-adding-datasets.md

 You can allow users to export your data from the UI's **Export Data** page.

 :::important
 Exportable dataset YAML files go on the leader.
-They describe data that the leader UI can export from the leader's database.
+They describe data that the Pioreactor UI can export from the leader's database.
 They do not start the job that produces the data.
 :::

 To add an exportable dataset, add a YAML file on the leader in `~/.pioreactor/plugins/exportable_datasets` with the following information: